-The Computer and Information Sciences Department offers a Masters degree
+The Computer and Information Sciences Department offers the following graduate programs through the

 Blending the analytical, practical and theoretical, the Master's program in